 - Ask students to select one of the posted photographs and complete one of

 the following four writing assignments based on one of the pictured individuals.

 - Compose an imaginary journal for a Confederate or Union soldier.

 - Compose an imaginary letter that a Confederate or Union soldier would send home to family or to the local newspaper.

 - Compose for a Confederate or Union soldier a fictional obituary that will appear in his hometown newspaper.

 - Compose a free-verse poem.
 Giving students 150-200 lines of poetry from Walt Whitman can provide some simple modeling for their verses.

-- Direct students to the ARC database to find other photographs that show additional aspects of war life for "Johnny Reb" or "Billy Yank."
+- Direct students to the National Archives Catalog database to find other photographs that show additional aspects of war life for "Johnny Reb" or "Billy Yank."
 Ask them to print out these photos and add them to the classroom gallery.

 - For classes reading Stephen Crane's The Red Badge of Courage while studying the Civil War, discuss with students the realism of photography as practiced by Mathew Brady and other photographers with the naturalism of Stephen Crane.

 The documents included in this project are from Record Group 111, Records of

 the Office of the Chief Signal Officer.
-They are available online through the Archival Research Catalog (ARC) Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 This article was written by Douglas Perry, a teacher at Gig Harbor High School in Gig Harbor, WA.